LispCookbook/cl-cookbook/README.md

 ### Building the EPUB and the PDF

-Run `make epub` to only build epub.
-Run `make epub+pdf` to also build pdf.
+Run `make epub` to only build epub, `make pdf` to build the PDF.
+Run `make epub+pdf` to build both.
 See `make-cookbook.lisp`.

-You need a decently recent version of [Calibre](https://calibre-ebook.com/).
+For the epub, you need a decently recent version of [Calibre](https://calibre-ebook.com/).
 They provide an easy binary installation.

+For the PDF, since 2025-10-01, you need [Typst](https://typst.app/) and [Pandoc >= 3.8](https://github.com/jgm/pandoc/releases/tag/3.8).

 To exclude regions of text from the output (for example, embedded videos that makes no sense in a print format), use these flags: